|

 Germany from a widow named Mrs. Ziegler (maiden name:

 Lauffer, born in 1904).
-The errands unfortunately
+The heirs unfortunately

 can only speculate about the history of these pieces,